Welcome to Jane McGill Counseling, PLLC!

 My therapy style is eclectic in nature, meaning I use a variety of therapies to help my clients.
 I gravitate toward the behavioral therapies, such as cognitive behavioral therapy, mindfulness, and EMDR, as these work with the negative thoughts you have about yourself and how we change thought patterns and behaviors.
 These therapies work well with my trauma and behavioral addiction clients.
 However, I also like narrative therapy, that is the story of your life that you tell, your values and skills, and how to change your narrative so that your life is where you want it to be.
 This is a therapy I use with my clients who find their lives in transition because of work problems, relationship issues, and just day-to-day struggles with life.
 When I counsel couples, I use a therapy called Emotionally Focused Therapy which helps with communication, emotions, and gets to the heart of the issues couples face.

 I’m also a Certified Clinical Trauma Professional (CCTP), and Certified Complex Trauma Professional (CCTP-II) which means I’ve gone through additional training in treating those dealing with trauma.
 I use a trauma informed approach which aligns well with my therapy style that focuses on relationship building first and foremost.
 In fact, it’s well researched that the success of therapy relies heavily on the relationship between the client and the therapist.
 I’m also a board certified counselor with the National Board for Certified Counselors and am a certified EMDR therapist through EMDRIA.
-The latter means I’ve taken additional coursework and supervision, as have more than 300 clinical hours using EMDR.
+The latter means I’ve taken additional coursework and supervision, and have more than 400 clinical hours using EMDR.
+Within the EMDR world, I am also a Consultant-in-Training and consult with other clinicians looking to improve their EMDR skills.